Take Notes about Car Accident Injuries

 To be truly helpful, though, you'll need more than the basics, so be sure to focus on other details relevant to your accident.
-Examples of this include the weather conditions or any conversations that took place shortly before, during or after the accident.
-If it is safe and possible, taking photos of the accident and the surrounding scene can be extremely helpful in corroborating your story.
+Examples of this include the weather conditions or any conversations that took place shortly before, during, or after the accident.
+If it’s safe and possible, taking photos of the accident and the surrounding scene can be extremely helpful in corroborating your story.

 Detail Your Accident Injuries

 If you were injured, write about the injury and include as many details as you can about the injury and how it’s affecting you.
 This isn't limited purely to physical injuries, and can include mild discomfort, anxiety, loss of sleep and depression.
 The sooner you record your car accident injuries, the more credible these records will be.
 Courts strongly favor records taken nearer in time to an accident, rather than those recorded significantly after the fact.
 Regardless, if a symptom takes time to develop, or you simply remember something after the fact, you should record that as well.

 Write everything down, even seemingly minor things.
 For example, recording any "slight discomfort" in your neck can later be the basis for understanding the cause of chronic back pain that develops.
 Having this record could save you thousands of dollars in medical bills and insurance down the road.
 Finally, you should see a doctor as soon as possible.
 Not only can receiving immediate care prevent more significant injury, but the notes provided by the doctor become medical records which generally can serve as evidence in court or for insurance purposes.